PATRIC3/p3_docs/docroot/user_guides/services/sars_cov_2_assembly_annotation_service.md

 ## Using the SARS-CoV-2 Genome Assembly and Annotation Service
-*Note: You must be logged into PATRIC to use this service.*
+*Note: You must be logged in to use this service.*

 ## Options
 ![Input Form](../images/sars_assembly_annotation_input_form.png)